mlavelle2025/mlavelle2025/README.md

 I'm having trouble reaching out to people for help.

-## My home is currently being bombarded with what i believe to be "Pulsed Microwave Radiation",
+## My home is currently being bombarded with what i believe to be "Pulsed Microwave Radiation"

 This electromagnetic radiation I believe is similar to that described by those affected by Havana Syndrome